dmbarbour/awelon/AboutABC.md

 and [more](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp).

-NOTE: In addition to unique sealers, a high level language (like AO) might support direct expression of discretionary sealers, e.g. to model abstract data types, newtypes, or modules.
-These might use an insecure value such as `{:foo}`.
-To protect against untrusted foreign code in open systems, it is also reasonable to have a variation that rewrites for each application instance, e.g. `{:$myFoo}`.
+NOTE: In addition to unique sealers, a high level language (like AO) might support direct expression of discretionary sealers, i.e. to prevent accidental misuse of a value.
+These can serve a role similar to newtype (without truly securing the value).

-NOTE: if serialized, sealed values might be represented as encrypted capability text.
-This won't apply to low-security discretionary sealers, but it can apply to instance specific or runtime generated sealers.
-Prefix `$` is tentatively reserved for this purpose.

 ### Separate Compilation and Dynamic Linking

 The most direct way to reuse code in ABC is simply to repeat it.
 But reuse by repetition can be very inefficient for bandwidth or storage, and can hinder effective use of cached.

 The natural alternative to repeating a large code structure is to simply name it once then repeat the presumably much smaller name.
 This can apply recursively, such that we name ever redundant larger structures.
 Conventional approaches to naming introduce their own problems: name collisions, cycles, location dependence, update and cache invalidation, version consistency issues.
 These misfeatures can be troublesome for security, safety, streaming, and distributed programming.
-Fortunately, we can address these problems by a more rigorous naming system.
+Fortunately, we can address these problems by adopting a more rigorous naming system.

 Instead of human names, a cryptographically unique name is deterministically derived from the content.
 This involves use of secure hash algorithms.
-Additionally, to support provider-independent security (i.e. such that we can upload sensitive code to an untrusted cloud) the bytecode resources are encrypted and the name includes a decryption key.
-Concrete pseudocode:
+Additionally, to support provider-independent security (i.e. such that we can upload sensitive code to an untrusted cloud) the bytecode resources are encrypted by use of the hash.
+Pseudocode:

         makeResource(bytecode)
             hashBC = drop(24,SHA3-384(bytecode))